 What is Rheumatism?

-One type of inflammatory rheumatism is Rheumatoid Arthritis (RA).
-This autoimmune condition affects about 1 in 10,000 people and is often associated with:
+One well-known form of rheumatism is Rheumatoid Arthritis (RA), an autoimmune disorder that affects about 1 in 10,000 people worldwide.
+Common symptoms of RA include:

 -